ARDelarosa/ARDelarosa/README.md

 - 👋 Hi, I’m @ARDelarosa
 - 👀 I’m interested in programming.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently enrolled at USD FullStackAcademy Bootcamp.
-- 💞️ I’m looking to collaborate on Launch School Projects.
+- 💞️ I’m looking to collaborate with classmates on team projects.
 - 📫 How to reach me with email delarosa1254@gmail.com

 <!---